 Woven into the Patterson School program is a series of opportunities that take students outside the classroom environment to observe international commerce and trade in action.
 Students are able to discuss corporate strategies with CEOs and top executives, observe state of the art manufacturing operations, explore with managers leadership and teamwork building practices, and gain insights from regular workers on the production line.
 In today's globalized world, the business environment is incredibly dynamic and complex.
 Acquiring a firsthand understanding of developments in the private sector and the challenges executives face today can be a vital addition to the tool-kit of any international affairs professional.

 During their studies, Patterson School students visit as a group corporate headquarters, production centers, or manufacturing operations in nearby cities or states.
 Each Spring Break, students also travel to a more distant city for an intense three-day program of meetings with corporations, government agencies, and non-governmental organizations.
 The 2011 destination was Atlanta with key stops in Tennessee (Atlanta Program PDF) and in 2012, Patterson School students visited Chicago and Indiana (Chicago Program PDF).
 In 2013, we included stops in Ohio, Michigan and crossed the border into Windsor, Ontario (Detroit Program PDF).
 Our most recent trip to Atlanta, included a day with US Army Infantry and Armor at Fort Benning.(Atlanta Program PDF).
-Our 2016 Spring Break trip will take Patterson School students back to Chicago.
+The 2016 Spring Break trip took Patterson School students to Ohio, Indiana and Chicago (2016 Chicago PDF).

 Visits generally do not conflict with core classes and almost all costs associated with them are borne by the university.
 Our aim is to expose students to all major industrial sectors – manufacturing, financials, energy, transportation, communications/media, food and beverages, pharmaceuticals, consumer products – as evidenced in the above photo montage.